WTy-2/spec/src/dependent_types.md

 ```

 We can see that although `foo` only matches on the natural number being `1`, `2` or `3`, the function is still correctly typechecked as `total`, as we must also pass a proof that the `Nat` is in the range `[1-3]`.

-Unfortunately, because of the lack of subtyping, when used in Idris, we must always pattern match on the `Mk` to bring the constraint into scope.
-In WTy2, both construction and matching is done implicitly.

 The equivalent WTy2 declaration of `foo` is: